Atlas975/Notes/Cybersecurity/RiskManagement/Annualised_loss_expectancy.md

 ___
 # Annualised loss expectancy
-- A risk management concept, often used in cybersecurity and business continuity planning.
+- A [[Risk_management|risk management]] concept, often used in cybersecurity and business continuity planning.
 - It helps in understanding and quantifying the potential losses from risks, aiding in making informed decisions about investing in security measures
 ## Annualised loss expectancy formula
 $$ALE = ARO \cdot ALE$$